crguezl/learning-vue-geting-started-guide/src/the-vue-instance.md

 ##### Setting items on an array

-You can't set items on an array by the index.
+You can't set items on an array by the index:

 ```js
 <div id="appSetItemOnArray" class="execution">